XelorR/sf_infosec_cloud_02_k8s/my/README.md

 - [x] check if init.sql mounted to maria (as folder... fixed)
 - [x] `/data/application` is empty... why? (known issue, unable to fix quickly)
 - [x] `/var/www/html` is empty... why? (known issue, unable to fix quickly)
-- [ ] what if I copy frequired files?
+- [ ] what if I copy required files?
 How can I download config automatickly?
-- [ ] wh8ch object from my configs can be threated as ip?
+- [ ] which object from my configs can be threated as ip?
 Which name should i ping to confirm one pode avaliability from another?
 - [ ] database not initiated, ensure running `mysqld --init-file /data/application/init.sql` on setup, mydb not available

 ## Files